AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-billingsettings/manage-your-billing/wp-billing-page.md

 * Next plan type
 * Next plan payment method

-   For more information, see [Choosing Your Payment Method in [!DNL Workfront] Proof](../../../workfront-proof/wp-billingsettings/manage-your-billing/choose-payment-method-in-wp.md).
+   For more information, see [Choosing Your Payment Method in [!DNL Workfront Proof]](../../../workfront-proof/wp-billingsettings/manage-your-billing/choose-payment-method-in-wp.md).

-## Billing Contact and Address
+## [!UICONTROL Billing Contact and Address]

 This section (8) shows the main billing contact and address details for your account.